ourfreewp/wp2/README.md

 # WP2

-## Features

-- Site Blueprint
-- Theme Framework
-- Block Library
-- Code Studios
+WP2 is a powerful WordPress framework, an extensive block library, and a suite of custom modules.
+Designed for both developers and content creators, WP2 makes it easier than ever to build engaging, high-performance websites.

 ## Requirements
-- WordPress
-- Blockstudio
+Before you get started, make sure you have the following installed:
+- WordPress — A robust CMS powering your site, supporting PHP X.0+ and WP 6.X
+- Blockstudio — A tool for managing and creating custom blocks and more.

 ## Components
+The essentials of WP2 are structured into several key components:

+- WP2 New
+- WP2 Core
+- WP2 Theme
+- WP2 Wiki

+## Features

+- Site Blueprint - Kickstart your project with a pre-defined site structure.
+- Theme Framework - Build and customize themes with ease.
+- Block Library -  Leverage a wide variety of blocks to design engaging content.
+- Code Studios - Enhance your development workflow with integrated tools.

 ## Structure
 ### App